map-locationSLAM and Navigation

 Simultaneous Localization and Mapping (SLAM)

-SLAM is the computational problem of a robot constructing a map of an unknown environment while simultaneously keeping track of its own location (pose: position and orientation) within that map 111.
-It's like waking up in an unfamiliar place and trying to draw a map while also figuring out where you are on that map 15.
+SLAM is the computational problem of a robot constructing a map of an unknown environment while simultaneously keeping track of its own location (pose: position and orientation) within that map 1arrow-up-right11arrow-up-right.
+It's like waking up in an unfamiliar place and trying to draw a map while also figuring out where you are on that map 15arrow-up-right.

 How SLAM Works